gi-ev/emisa-latex-package/README.md

 and should shortly afterwards be available to the TeX distributions' package managers (e.g. TeX Live Utility of the TeXLive distribution.).

-Please note that the current state of the package is useable but not finalised yet.
+Please note that the current state of the package is 'prerelease'.

 Read emisa.pdf for author instructions and style guidelines.